Should you share your side hustle on your CV?

 Is it still relevant?

-Is your side hustle relevant to the job for which you’re applying?
+Is your side hustle relevant to the job for which you are applying?
 Or is it relevant to the skills needed for the job for which you’re applying?
 Is it relevant to show you have the ‘soft skills’ employers now seek?
 (I.e. curiosity, the ability to learn, the ability to take initiative etc.).
 Finally, is it relevant to help you land your next client?

 How your side hustle makes you marketable